ryanmio/PumpkinPal/README.md

 ### Data Security

-We've implemented access control measures through Google's Identity and Access Management (IAM) system.
-We orchestrate granular permissions, defining who can interact with the bucket and delineating permissible actions, denying unauthorized access.
+Access control is handled through Google's Identity and Access Management (IAM) system.
+IAM is used to orchestrate granular permissions, defining who can interact with the bucket and delineating permissible actions, denying unauthorized access.

 ## Contextual State Management with React Context API

 The PumpkinPal application uses React's Context API for state management, providing a way to share state and functionality across components.

-### Implementation Overview
+### Implementation

 React's Context API is used to create global state variables that can be accessed from any component.
 A `UserContext` is created to store the current user's data and a loading state.
 This context is provided at the root level of the application, making it accessible to all child components.